- Conditions We Treat

-Cancer of the ovary affects more than 6,500 women in the UK each year.
-It is the fifth most common cancer among women, and is usually diagnosed in women who have gone through the menopause (usually over the age of 50), although it can affect women of any age*.
+Cancer of the ovary is the fifth most common cancer among women.
+It affects more than 6,500 women in the UK each year, and is usually diagnosed in women who have gone through the menopause (usually over the age of 50).

 The precise causes of ovarian cancer are unknown, but several risk factors have been identified.
-These include:
+These include endometriosis, a family history of ovarian or breast cancer, and women who take hormone replacement therapy.
+More information on risk factors can be found here.

 The symptoms of ovarian cancer can be difficult to recognise, particularly in early stages of the disease.
-This is because they are often the same as symptoms of other less serious conditions, such as irritable bowel syndrome (IBS) or pre-menstrual syndrome (PMS).
+This is because they are often the same as symptoms of other less serious conditions, such as irritable bowel syndrome or pre-menstrual syndrome.
 However, the following three main symptoms are more frequent in women diagnosed with ovarian cancer:

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 As the symptoms of ovarian cancer can also indicate several other conditions, it is important that a variety of tests are conducted to obtain an accurate diagnosis.
 These will include:

 When ovarian cancer is diagnosed, the doctors will give it a stage.
-This is often based on surgical findings.
 The stage describes the size of the cancer and how far it has spread.

 Ovarian cancer has four commonly used stages:

-At CCL, patients with ovarian cancer are usually treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with ovarian cancer are treated by an experienced multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 The main treatments for ovarian cancer are:

 The treatment you have will depend on the stage your cancer has reached.